mchughbrian/RecipeProject/README.md

 ## Overview

-MealPlanApp is a Django web application that allows users to create and manage meal plans.
+RecipeArchive is a Django web application that allows users to create and manage meal plans.
 With an easy-to-use interface, users can add recipes, set meal plans for the week, and even choose options like "Takeout" or "N/A" for flexibility.

 Users have access to all their recipes on the home page and can filter by type of meal